Mangrove Hummingbird

 Colors

-Males feature glittering blue-green throats and bronze-green upperparts; females are primarily white below with green spotting on the flanks.
+Males feature a brilliant turquoise-green throat and breast with bronze-green upperparts; females have white underparts with light green spotting on the throat and sides.

 Key Features